Last Updated on

 By default, the page has detailed instructions with images, which is great for your first few times.

 All the fields are located on the right panel menu.
-You can drag any field over to the left side to actually build your form.
+You can drag and drop any field over to the left side to actually build your form.

 Here’s a brief preview of the editor: